 Norton N. Bonaparte, Jr. has served as the City Manager of Sanford, Florida since September 2011.
-The City Manager is appointed by and serves at the pleasure of the Mayor and City Commission.
-As the City’s chief administrative officer, he is responsible for overseeing all city operations, which includes a $241 million budget, and over 540 employees.
+As the city’s chief administrative officer, he is responsible for overseeing all city operations, which includes a $324 million budget, and over 540 employees.

 Mr. Bonaparte is a member of the International City/County Management Association (ICMA) and has earned its Credentialed Manager designation.
-He currently serves as the President of the Florida Tri-County League of Cities, the Chairman of the University of Central Florida’s School of Public Administration Advisory Board and is a member of the Board of Trustees for the Central Florida Regional Hospital.
-In addition he is on the Board of Directors of the Seminole County Regional Chamber of Commerce, the Greater Sanford Regional Chamber of Commerce, and the 90.7 WMFE/89.5 WMFV (public radio) Community Advisory Board.
-He was a Board member of the National Academy of Public Administration, the Florida City and County Management Association, the National Forum for Black Public Administrators and the Sanford Rotary Club .
+He currently serves as the Chairman of the University of Central Florida’s School of Public Administration Advisory Board and is a member of the Board of Trustees for the HCA Lake Monroe Hospital and the 90.7 WMFE/89.5 WMFV (public radio) Board of Trustees.
+In addition he is a member of the Board of Directors of the Seminole County Regional Chamber of Commerce, and the Greater Sanford Regional Chamber of Commerce.
+He was the president of the Tri-County League of Cities, a Board member (Vice Chairman) of the National Academy of Public Administration, the Florida City and County Management Association, the National Forum for Black Public Administrators and the Sanford Rotary Club.

 Mr. Bonaparte has been elected president of both the New Jersey Municipal Management Association and the Maryland City/County Management Association and was a board member of the Florida City and County Management Association and the Kansas Association of City/County Management.